Depression (major depression)

 Preparing for your appointment

 You're likely to start by seeing your primary care doctor.
-However, in some cases when you call to set up an appointment, you may be referred directly to a psychiatrist — a medical doctor who specializes in diagnosing and treating mental health conditions.
+However, in some cases when you call to set up an appointment, you may be referred directly to a health provider who specializes in diagnosing and treating mental health conditions (psychologist or psychiatrist).

 What you can do

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
+Your time with your health provider is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For problems related to depression, some basic questions to ask your doctor include:
+For problems related to depression, some basic questions to ask your health provider include:

 Tests and diagnosis

 Because depression is common and often goes undiagnosed, some doctors and health care providers may ask questions about your mood and thoughts during routine medical visits.
 They may even ask you to fill out a brief questionnaire to help check for depression symptoms.

 When doctors suspect someone has depression, they generally ask a number of questions and may do medical and psychological tests.
 These can help rule out other problems that could be causing your symptoms, pinpoint a diagnosis and also check for any related complications.
 These exams and tests generally include: